Trump marks Jewish US heritage month, vows to combat antisemitic bigotry

 Tragically, he explained, the American Jews continue to face “antisemitic discrimination, persecution, and violence” and their institutions “remain targets of vandalism and destruction,’ he said.

-Trump recalled the synagogue shooting in Poway, California in 2019 in which one worshipper was killed, Lori Gilbert-Kaye, 60, and three others injured.
+Trump recalled the synagogue shooting in Poway, California in 2019 in which one worshiper was killed, Lori Gilbert-Kaye, 60, and three others injured.

 “Such unconscionable acts are an abomination to all decent and compassionate people.
 Hatred is intolerable and has no place in our hearts or in our society.
 We must therefore vigorously confront antisemitic discrimination and violence against members of the Jewish community,” Trump wrote.